-If you’re into fishing hike to the Ox Bow Lake that was formed after the Llano river flooded.
+If you’re into fishing, hike to the Ox Bow Lake that was formed after the Llano River flooded.
 You’ll be in the mix of the pecan grove, and you’ll see plenty of birds including those turkeys.

-The backcountry hiking is where the real fun begins.
+Backcountry hiking is where the real fun begins.

 The first point of interest worth checking out begins at the parking lot off of the camping area.

 The overlook trail is .9 miles, but after you push through some trees, you begin your ascent walking up switchbacks to get to the top.
-Don’t be confused by the first bench, you’ll know you’re at the top once you get to the metal barrier that notes you’ve reach the overlook.
+Don’t be confused by the first bench, you’ll know you’re at the top once you get to the metal barrier that notes you’ve reached the overlook.

 The trail here gets a little weird.

 The Fawn Trail is 1.3 miles and a straight shot through Texas hill country.
-You’ll be amazed by the open sky, and rolling hills that are on either side as you hike through trees.
+You’ll be amazed by the open sky and rolling hills that are on either side as you hike through trees.

-From there you can hop on the East Ridge Trail (2.8 mi), or if you’re thighs are up to it, the Frontera Trail (4.0 mi).
+From there you can hop on the East Ridge Trail (2.8 mi), or if your thighs are up to it, the Frontera Trail (4.0 mi).
 The picture below shows the view you’ll see at that intersection.

-Walter’s Way (.6 mi), named after the park’s original owner, is one of two connecting trails (Buck’s Shortcut , .5 mi) that will take you to the Mid-Canyon Trail (2.3 mi.)
+Walter’s Way (.6 mi), named after the park’s original owner, is one of two connecting trails (Buck’s Shortcut, .5 mi) that will take you to the Mid-Canyon Trail (2.3 mi.)

 Here you’ll find new plant life as well as the remnants of ranch land past and current.
-Little elevation change here, but watch for the rock steps that could get slippery.
+Little elevation change here but watch for the rock steps that could get slippery.

 The Mid-Canyon trail is again where you’ll encounter the primitive camping site, and point of interest number 4: The Canyon Seeps.

-Across from the camp site you’ll see the canyon walls, and if you feel like exploring be on the lookout for the water seeping through the walls.
+Across from the campsite, you’ll see the canyon walls, and if you feel like exploring be on the lookout for the water seeping through the walls.

 If you want to extend your miles the Windmill Hill Trail (.8 mi), The Double Loop trails (.7 and .4 miles), and Prickly Pear Spur Trail (.3 mi) can all be accessed from the Mid Canyon Trail.